Pers8/obsidian-files/TOK Exhibition.md

 **Object 2:** *"Starry Night"  by Vincent Van Gogh*
 ![[Pasted image 20230502150607.png]]

-My second object is a paint called "Starry Night" by Van Gogh.
-Vincent Van Gogh painted it in 1889 while he was staying in Saint-Paul asylum in Saint-Rémy, France, where he lived for a year following a breakdown and the mutilation of his left ear.
-Painted with oil on canvas, the artist attempted to capture the view from the window in his room.
-This paint mainly represents the power of artistic expression to convey knowledge and insight about the human experience.
-Visitors to this exhibit will explore the ways in which art can be used to express emotions, convey meaning, and inspire action.
-We will also examine the limitations of art as a form of knowledge, particularly in terms of its subjective nature and the potential for interpretation and misinterpretation.
+My second object is the artwork "Starry Night"  by Vincent Van Gogh.
+"Starry Night" demonstrates the impact of artistic knowledge and raises the question of the usefulness of different types of knowledge.
+Van Gogh's painting goes beyond conventional understanding, allowing us to experience his emotions and perspective.
+Artistic knowledge, while not immediately practical, challenges our perceptions, evokes emotions, and fosters creativity and introspection.
+Practical knowledge, on the other hand, has tangible applications and addresses specific problems.
+Both types of knowledge have their own significance and contributions, catering to different aspects of human experience.
+The usefulness of knowledge depends on the context and purpose at hand, with artistic knowledge offering a unique way of understanding and engaging with the world.

 **Object 3:** *A Microscope*
 ![[Pasted image 20230502151121.png]]